micmorozov/yii2-gearman/README.md

 yii2-gearman
 ============

-This extension built on [this](https://github.com/Filsh/yii2-gearman) and [this](https://github.com/sinergi/gearman).
+This extension built on [this](https://github.com/Filsh/yii2-gearman) and [this](https://github.com/sinergi/gearman) and [this](https://github.com/shakura/yii2-gearman)
 The goal of the project is opportunity of starting multiple worker processes on one machine.
+Work only as process(fork).
+In config you can set count of nodes, look 'Configuration'

 ## Installation